-What is the FDA’s responsibility in a recall?
+What is the FDA’s responsibility in a recall of Cosmetics Product?

-The FD&C Act does not give FDA the authority to mandate the recall of a cosmetic, but it does give FDA the authority to request a company to do so.
+The FD&C Act does not give FDA the authority to mandate the recall of a cosmetic product, but it does give FDA the authority to request a company to do so.
 They do, however, actively participate in recalls.

 - The FDA keep track of recall developments.
 They may perform their own audit inspections at wholesale or retail customers in addition to examining company status reports to ensure the recall’s efficacy.